*Not pure, only when ingested as the trace present in normal Potassium.

 Cesium-137 is a carcinogenic man-made unwelcome contaminant, while Potassium-40 is always included in the essential macronutrient Potassium, which plays an important role in metabolic health, reduces cancer risk as part of a balanced diet and even helps reduce the harmful effects of Cesium-137.
 You absolutely want to avoid inhaling or digesting Cesium-137.
 The differences are enormous.

 Think it was just an oversight that no maximum allowable dose for Potassium-40 has been established?
 Of course not, K-40 is always present within all Potassium, which is necessary for health.
 (Because of that, Potassium-40 is not even considered a toxin, either.)

 My calculations above show that a healthy intake of 4.7 g Potassium will contain about 150 Bq K-40.
-Thus, you may want to consume “about 150 Bq of radioactive Potassium-40* per day” to stay healthy (!), perhaps a little more if you suffer from radiation sickness or are at risk for it in a fallout zone (see quotes above). (*Not pure, of course, but as a result of eating about 4.7 grams of the essential dietary nutrient Potassium (K), which by nature contains some K-40.)
+Thus, you may want to consume “about 150 Bq of radioactive Potassium-40* per day” to stay healthy (!), perhaps a little more if you suffer from radiation sickness or are at risk for it in a fallout zone (see quotes above). (*Not pure, of course, but always as a result of eating about 4.7 grams of the essential dietary nutrient Potassium (K), which by nature contains some K-40.)